jacekbla/jacekbla.github.io/_posts/2020-03-22-opengl_english.markdown

 ## Methods for improving performance
 The project will implement methods such as:
-- Mipmapping
-- Occlusion culling
 - Backface culling
 - View frustrum culling
-- Far Clip plane
-- Level of Detail manipulation
+- Level of Detail
+- Instanced Rendering
+- Mipmapping
-- Texture atlases
+- Anisotropic Filtering

 ## Work status
 The basic version of the graphics engine has now been built.
 This version doesn't uses any of the studied techniques - it will be the basis on which the analysis will be carried out.